Latest Cornwall News

 National Waymarker restored after 100 years

-Before the trusty (or not so trusty) satellite navigation devices guided people on the roads to their Cornwall B&B, there was a different kind of navigation device.
+Before the trusty (or not so trusty) satellite navigation devices guided people on the roads to their accommodation, there was a different kind of navigation device.
 Waymarkers.
 Now a North Cornwall waymarker has been restored, over 100 years after it was built and positioned at the roadside to direct people travelling in the Cornish region.

 The triangular granite post at Valley Truckle, near Camelford, is the location of this triangular granite post which has successfully directed the way to Bodmin and Wadebridge for over a century now.